 Feeling alive again; integrally alive!

-Now I am helping others to grow resilience, embody who they are, and feel alive again, integrally: in every dimension of their being, showing up in every aspect of their life.
+Now I am helping others to embody who they are, and feel alive again, integrally: in every dimension of their being, showing up in every aspect of their life.